-The law permits benefits to be paid for half-time, three-quarter time, full-time or less than half-time training in approved educational training programs.
-A full time course load involves 12 classroom credit hours each trimester along with 2 practicum credits of field ministry.
+The law permits benefits to be paid for half-time, threequarter time, full-time or less than half-time training in approved educational training programs.
+A full time course load involves 10 credit hours each trimester.

 Attendance Policy

 When a student has missed three weeks of classes, the Registrar will contact him to determine if he intends to continue the class.
 If no response is received, the class will be declared abandoned.
 As required, the college will notify appropriate agencies.
 Any student absent more than 25% of the total trimester hours should expect to be given a failing grade.
 If a student is dismissed, the VA will be notified by SUM within 30 days of the last date of attendance.